 Just need something temporary until you’re Medicare eligible?
 Check out our Golden Rule Insurance Company Short Term health insurance plans.1

 If you’re interested in longer term coverage, a different type of health plan may be more appropriate for your personal needs and retirement budget.
 It may be the perfect time to make a change from the kind of plan you’ve had before.
-Take a look at the three types of individual health insurance plans we offer.
+Take a look at the types of individual health insurance plans we offer.

 Learn more about navigating health insurance before Medicare in our handy Transitions Through Health Care guide.

 2 UnitedHealthcare Life Insurance Company or Golden Rule Insurance Company is the underwriter and Dental Benefit Providers, Inc. is the administrator of these dental plans.

 3 UnitedHealthcare Global is part of UnitedHealth Group, Incorporated, a Fortune 10 company.
 Travel assistance services may be provided by or through UnitedHealth Group entities, and/or the UnitedHealthcare Global brand.
 SafeTrip Insurance Products are underwritten by U.S. Fire Insurance Company and Crum & Forster Segregated Portfolio Company (SPC), which are not related to UnitedHealth Group, Incorporated or the UnitedHealthcare family of companies.